|Nutrition Facts (per serving)|

 Moggy can be eaten as a cake with a cup of tea or as part of an afternoon tea or as a pudding.
 As a pudding, it should be warm, have lashings of custard poured over.
 It is super-delicious with stewed fruits and what a combination when served with roasted rhubarb; rhubarb and ginger are just perfect food partners.

 - 2 tablespoons black treacle

 - 1 1/2 teaspoons ground ginger

 - 1 egg

-- Preheat the oven to 140C/275F/Gas 2.
-Grease a 22cm square tin and line with greaseproof paper.
+Preheat the oven to 275 F. Grease a 22-centimer-square tin and line with greaseproof paper.

-- Pop the cake into the centre of the preheated oven and cook for about 1 hour.
+Pop the cake into the center of the preheated oven and cook for about 1 hour.
 The cake will rise and start to turn golden brown.
 The cake is cooked when you a skewer inserted into the cake comes out clean.